Nella Larsen: Nursing career

-In 1914, Larsen enrolled in the nursing school at New York City's Lincoln Hospital and Nursing Home.
-The institution was founded in the 19th century in Manhattan as a nursing home to serve black people, but the hospital elements had grown in importance.
+In 1912, Larsen enrolled in the nursing school at New York City's Lincoln Hospital and Nursing Home, an institution that was founded in the 19th century in Manhattan as a nursing home to serve black people, whose hospital services had grown in importance.
 The total operation had been relocated to a newly constructed campus in the South Bronx.
 At the time, the hospital patients were primarily white; the nursing home patients were primarily black; the doctors were white males; and the nurses and nursing students were black females.
-As Pinckney writes: "No matter what situation Larsen found herself in, racial irony of one kind or another invariably wrapped itself around her."

-Upon graduating in 1915, Larsen went South to work at the Tuskegee Institute in Tuskegee, Alabama, where she soon became head nurse at its John A. Andrew Memorial Hospital and training school.
+Upon graduating from nursing training school in 1915, Larsen went South to work at the Tuskegee Institute in Tuskegee, Alabama, where she soon became head nurse at its John A. Andrew Memorial Hospital and training school.
 While at Tuskegee, she was introduced to Booker T. Washington's model of education and became disillusioned with it.
 As it was combined with poor working conditions for nurses at Tuskegee, Larsen decided to leave after a year or so.

 She returned to New York in 1916, where she worked for two years as a nurse at Lincoln Hospital.
 After earning the second-highest score on a civil service exam, Larsen was hired by the city Bureau of Public Health as a nurse.
 She worked for them in the Bronx through the 1918 flu pandemic, in "mostly white neighborhoods" and with white colleagues.
 Afterwards she continued with the city as a nurse.